ENROLL NOW

 To become certified as a phlebotomist, one must complete a phlebotomy training program.
 The training program includes both classroom instruction and hands-on practice, covering topics such as anatomy, physiology, medical terminology, blood collection techniques, and safety protocols.

 After completing the phlebotomy certificate program, aspiring phlebotomists must pass a phlebotomist certification exam, which is usually administered by a recognized certifying organization such as a national association such as the Florida Health Department.
 Once phlebotomy technicians are certified, phlebotomists can pursue job opportunities in hospitals, clinics, laboratories, and other healthcare settings.
+Knowing what to do after phlebotomy certification can open up additional career advancement options.

 Our programs are short and fast-paced and accredited by the Commission for Independent Education, the Florida Board of Nursing, and the National Health Career Association.